Pre-Disputes

 Buyer's Remorse/ReturnsCustomer changes mind or wants to return"I didn't like the item", "Ordered wrong size"

-Authorization ClarificationConsumer doesn't recognise charge"What is this charge for?"
+Authorization ClarificationConsumer doesn't recognize charge"What is this charge for?"

 Pre-Dispute Lifecycle